 Discussion point 3.
 We don’t need a continuous deterrent.

-If we ceased continuous deterrent patrols, we could be deterred or prevented from deploying an SSBN in a crisis.
-The submarine is by far the least vulnerable of the platform options.
+If we ceased continuous deterrent patrols, we could be deterred or prevented from deploying a nuclear submarine in a crisis.
+This is by far the least vulnerable of the platform options.